Voter ID measure clears House

 CASPER — Wyoming voters may need to show a photo ID before casting their ballots in future elections.

-House Bill 75 passed Wyoming’s House of Representatives on Wednesday, 51-9, despite an attempt by Rep. Andi Clifford, D-Riverton, to challenge the bill during its third reading.
+House Bill 75 passed Wyoming’s House of Representatives this week, 51-9, despite an attempt by Rep. Andi Clifford, D-Riverton, to challenge the bill during its third reading.

 The legislation would require Wyomingites to bring certain types of photo identification to the polls.